Ultimate Beatles: Recent notable performances

 The band has performed for a large number of celebrities, including: Ian Botham, Denise Lewis, and Tim Rice.
 Krishnan Guru-Murthy said of the band, after their performance at his wedding in 2005: "[they] blow other Beatles tribute bands out of the water."

 "I think my favourite famous person who we’ve entertained is Anna Friel."
-Van Funkle aka Lennon said in an interview in 2015, “She took to the stage when we were singing and was doing some very sexy dancing.
+Van Funkle Lennon said in an interview in 2015, “She took to the stage when we were singing and was doing some very sexy dancing.
 She was a lot of fun.”.

 In 2008 the band headlined at the Box Moor Trust's biennial music festival, 'Music on the Moor', in front of an audience of 3000.

 On 25 September 2013, the band performed Beatles hits on an episode of The One Show, which featured two Beatles fans reuniting after 40 years.
 The band appeared alongside other guests Mel C and Ronnie Corbett.

 On 30 January 2014, the band performed live for Iain Lee on BBC Radio Three Counties.